How to Use LinkedIn Endorsements to Boost Your Career

 How to get the most out of endorsements?

-As said above, there isn't some sort of "hack" that will net you endorsements.
+As mentioned above, there isn't a "hack" that will guarantee endorsements.
 When it comes to being endorsed, the most important thing is to prove to one of your connections that you deserve their endorsement.
 This means doing good work and making sure they notice it.
 However, there are still things you can do when Marketing on LinkedIn so endorsing you becomes as easy as possible for your connections.
-Think of these tips as ways to make sure the people who would be willing to endorse you will do so.
+Think of these tips as ways to make sure the people who would be willing to approve you will do so.

 List your skills.